Post-OCR Paragraph Recognition by Graph Convolutional Networks: Conclusions and Future Work

 \section{Conclusions and Future Work}

-We demonstrate that GCN models can be powerful and efficient for the task of paragraph estimation.
+We demonstrate that GCN models can be powerful and efficient for the task of paragraph recognition.
 Provided with a good OCR engine, they can match image based models with much lower requirement on training data and computation resources, and significantly beat them on non-axis-aligned inputs with complex layout styles.
-The graph convolutions in these models give them unique advantages in dealing with different levels of page elements and their relations.
+The graph convolutions in these models give them unique advantages in dealing with different levels of page elements and their structural relations.

-Future work includes model performance improvement through both training data and model architectures.
-Training data can be made more realistic by tuning the web scraping pipeline and adding more complex degradation transformations such as wrinkling effects on document pages.
-Also, alternative model architectures and graph structures mentioned in subsection \ref{clustering_words} may improve quality and performance.

-Another aspect of the future work is to extend the GCN models' capability to identify more types of entities and extract document structural information such as reading order.
-Some entities like titles and list items are similar to paragraphs, while some others like tables and document sections are not straightforward to handle with our proposed models.
-Image based CNNs may be needed with their outputs used as node or edge features in the GCN model, so that non-text components in the document (e.g. checkboxes, table grid lines) can be captured.
-In addition, reading order among entities is a necessary step if we want to identify semantic paragraphs that span across multiple columns/pages.
+Future work include extending the GCN models to find more types of entities and extract document structural information.
+Joining image based CNN backbones with GCN may work better for entities with non-text components like checkboxes and grid lines.
+In addition, reading order among entities will be helpful if we want to identify semantic paragraphs that span across multiple columns/pages.